IgorHalfeld/lyon/README.md

 ## Lyon

-> My own data-binding implementation engine. see [emilly alive](https://codepen.io/Halfeld/pen/GGaodL)
+> My own data-binding implementation engine. see [lyon alive](https://codepen.io/Halfeld/pen/GGaodL)

 ### How to use